Observing

 stell

-To check what part of the Galaxy you are seeing, you can click on an object within the galactic plane to get the RA and DEC (what we call “Celestial coordinates”, see here or the analysis tutorial for more information and then put it into a converter like this one to get the galactic coordinates.
-Galactic l is the longitude, galactic b is the latitude.
+To check what part of the Galaxy you are seeing, you can click on an object within the galactic plane to get its sky coordinates.
+The desktop app version of Stellarium will give you galactic coordinates (Gal. long./lat.), but the web version or the mobile app version will only give you the RA and DEC (what we call “Celestial coordinates”, see here or the analysis tutorial for more information and then put it into a converter like this one to get the galactic coordinates.
 Here, we have clicked the object “Caph” which is within the plane of the Milky Way that we can see.

 stell